IamBlackShifu/IamBlackShifu/README.md

-- 👋 Hi, I’m @IamBlackShifu
+👋 Hi, I’m @BlackShifu
-- 👀 I’m interested in Cyber Security, Digital Forensics, Software Automation Testing and Breaking things
-- 🌱 I’m currently learning creative ways to do the above more
+👀 I’m interested in Cybersecurity, Automation in QA, Python e.t.c 🌱 I’m currently learning more on Open Source Intelligence Technology (OSINT) and the technologies associated with what l have mentioned above.
-- 💞️ I’m looking to collaborate on Open Source projects in python of any nature
-- 📫 How to reach me is not really a mistry as you are already here
+💞️ I’m looking to collaborate on any Open Source projects to do with security, automation and quality assurance testing 📫 How to reach me will be a tricky question since you are already here. :-).
-- 😄 Pronouns: Him/He
-- ⚡ Fun fact: I solve puzzles on my free time

 <!---
 IamBlackShifu/IamBlackShifu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.